westerlymerlin/Oxide-PyMS/docs/ms_srs_class.md

 def stop_runnning()
 ```

-Stop the running experiment on the Hiden Mass Spectrometer
+Stop the running experiment on the SRS Mass Spectrometer

 <a id="ms_srs_class.MsClass.next_id"></a>